JUSTIN-BOLAND/b01and/src/pages/index.md

       value: >-
         We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+  description: >
+    Utilizing years of corporate growth tactics combined with comprehensive financial and team member background research.
+I work closely with every project I take on.
+Every last bit of detail matters.
+I provide 360 project consulting for product identity, investing & development.

+    Whether you're the creator or the investor my services enable you to invest your time/capital wisely.

+    Let's talk.
 template: advanced
 ---